{eac}ObjectCache Extension Plugin

 /*

-* add custom groups to pre-fetch
+* add custom groups to global (not blog-specific)

 */

-wp_cache_add_prefetch_groups( [ 'ridiculous', 'absurd' ] );
+wp_cache_add_global_groups( [ 'ridiculous', 'absurd' ] );

 /*